Annual Spring Zen Retreat on Salt Spring Island

 Salt Spring Zen Circle, which practices in the lineage of Shunryu Suzuki Roshi, author of the classic Zen Mind, Beginner’s Mind, will be offering our next retreat, called sesshin, at the beautiful Gatehouse and gardens of Stowel Lake Farm on Salt Spring Island in British Columbia.
 This year’s sesshin is from Thursday evening April 12, 2018 through April 15, 2018 at 3 PM.

-Beginning and meditators are most welcome to attend.
+Beginning and advanced meditators are most welcome to attend.
 Since sesshin is a rigourous practice, we ask that those who are new to meditation or zen practice discuss the nature of sesshin practice with our Registrar before signing up.
 Participants who wish to can maximize the benefits of our retreats by staying at Stowel Lake Farm.
 In addition, a limited number of billets will be available for off island participants who would like to stay with sangha members.